 - Grades: 3rd-7th

-If you have a particular book in mind, I recommend just searching the title using the Scholastic Book Wizard to find Scholastic, Lexile®, grade equivalents, and DRA levels all in one place.
+If you have a particular book in mind, I recommend just searching the title using the Scholastic Book Wizard.
+You’ll be able to find Scholastic, Lexile®, grade equivalents, and DRA levels all in one place.

 Why are the Who Was books perfect for integrating social studies and language arts?